cfisch3r/cfisch3r.github.io/_posts/2024-01-01-service-level-management-the-devops-way.md

 description: "Service Level Management the DevOps Way"
 ---

-Site Reliability Engineering by Google provides DevOps teams with a tool for service level management that goes beyond merely measuring the availability and uptime of systems with Service Level Indicators and Objectives.
-It is possible to integrate this approach into the development process easily and pragmatically by combining methods from software architecture and domain driven design.
+With the shift to DevOps product teams take responsibility for the overall reliability of a system.
+As a consequence they need a service level management that goes beyond merely measuring the availability and uptime of servers.
+Service Level Indicators and Objectives help them to achieve this by specifying and monitoring reliability from a user perspective.
+Together with methods from software architecture and domain driven design this approach can be seamlessly integrated into the accustomed development process.

 <!--more-->

 When things went wrong with your Software Systems back when operations and development were separate, playing the blame game was quite popular.
 I remember a post mortem after a disastrous release of a web system ending with a complete rollback.
 The ops guys opened the meeting with the statement: "From the ops perspective it was a perfect release yesterday!".
 Yieks!
 As well as this, it also worked the other way around.
 Ever heard of the classic "Worked on my machine" statement from a developer?
 Nowadays, product teams are responsible for the overall reliability of a system thanks to DevOps.

 ## Reliability vs Availability
 However, there is still the possibility of disappointment if customers and DevOps Team don't understand what to expect from the system in terms of reliability.
-Many application servers are measured by simple metrics such as availability and uptime, but does this really represent what your customer wants?
+Often it is expressed by simple metrics such as availability and uptime, but does this really represent what your customer wants?
 Google's Site Reliability Engineers summarized this mismatch as follows:

 > It doesn‘t matter if you can point to zero errors in your logs, or perfect availabilty metrics, or incredible uptime; if your user don't think you're being reliable, you're not.
 >